Ōoku: The Inner Chambers: Ienari

 Although Ienari was inaugurated as a male Shogun, he was not allowed to meddle in politics, and the real power was in the hands of his mother, Harunari.
 She forced Ienari to have children, while she assassinated them out of boredom.
-Ienari contacted Kuroki behind Harunari's back, and had them resume their research on redface pox in secret.
-Eventually, Kuroki and his team arrived at a vaccination using attenuated redface pox bear as the seed, and succeeded in preventing the plague without any side effects.
+Ienari contacted Kuroki behind Harunari's back and had them resume their research on redface pox in secret.
+Eventually, Kuroki and his team arrived at a vaccination using attenuated redface pox bear as the seed and succeeded in preventing the plague without any side effects.
 However, the fame of the vaccine reached Edo Castle, and it was revealed to Harunari that Ienari had been secretly helping his research on the redface pox.

 Harunari tries to poison Ienari, but at that moment, it is Harunari who falls ill from the poison.
-In fact, Ienari's Official Wife Shige and his Concubine Shiga realized that it was Ienari who had poisoned their children, and over the years they had been planning to assassinate Harunari while deceiving even their husband Ienari.
+Ienari's Official Wife Shige and his Concubine Shiga realized that it was Ienari who had poisoned their children, and over the years they had been planning to assassinate Harunari while deceiving even their husband Ienari.
 Shiga, who had herself been poisoning Harunari for many years, died on the spot, and Harunari, although she survived, was unable to speak or move.

 Ienari then exercised his true power as the Shogun and half-assedly promoted the spread of vaccination against the redface pox.
 As a result, the male population recovered rapidly and the Kasei culture reached its zenith.
-Ienari handed over his shogunship to his son Ieyoshi, but continued to hold political power as the Shogun Emeritus, and a few years later, Ienari reconciled with Shige, with whom he had been estranged since the attempted poisoning of Harunari, and passed away.
+Ienari handed over his shogunship to his son Ieyoshi but continued to hold political power as the Shogun Emeritus, and a few years later, Ienari reconciled with Shige, with whom he had been estranged since the attempted poisoning of Harunari, and died.

 Ieyoshi

 While the restoration of the male population has led to a resurgence of inheritance by male samurai, the Abe family, which has served the Tokugawa family for many years, had a female head of the family, Abe Masahiro.
-Masahiro, who had achieved much success as a Magistrate of Temples and Shrines, was promoted by a shogunate official to the position of Elder at a young age, despite the fact that the number of women in the shogunate was declining.
+Masahiro, who had achieved much success as a Magistrate of the Temples and Shrines, was promoted by a shogunate official to the position of Elder at a young age, although the number of women in the shogunate was declining.
 Masahiro took in Takiyama, a male prostitute from a samurai background, whom she had known well, and invited him to work with her for Japan and the Shogun.

 In 1853, the year of the Perry Expedition, the 13th Shogun was inaugurated by Iesada, daughter of Ieyoshi.